 At the beginning of each day, students participates in a check-in with their Advisor.
 With their advisor, students review their daily planner and schedule for the day.

 2nd Period — Wellness

 In their grade level wellness groups, students are discussing relationships.
 Exploring what positive and negative relationships look like.
 Students learn tools for identifying these relationships and how to work with peers to forest relationships and interactions they desire.

 Students are working with statistics.
 They are introduced to mean, average, and deviation.
 Using real world data, the class is looking at weather temperatures to determine averages in specific months and counting candy from five different companies to identify deviation in favor offers per package.

 4th Period — Language Arts

-Mr. Garica has students working on non-fiction text structures.
-Students are focusing their text structures around the human body and its functions.
+Students are working on non-fiction text structures, as well as focusing their text structures around the human body and its functions.
 This supports their work in science as they are learning about the brain.

 5th Period — Lunch

-Students eat lunch in the commons prior to choosing from indoor and outdoor activities ranging from ping pong, board games, or a trip to the park.
+Students eat lunch in the commons together, then choose from indoor and outdoor activities ranging from ping pong, board games, or a trip to the park.

 6th Period — Physical Education